Order a Printed Guide

 Aging & Disability Guide Legal Disclaimer

-A listing in the printed or online ADRG does not constitute an AAA endorsement of any agency, program or service.
+A listing in the printed or online directory does not constitute an endorsement of any agency, program or service.
 Likewise, omission does not indicate disapproval.

-The AAA neither guarantees nor is responsible for the accuracy or completeness of the information contained in the ADRG.
-While updates are regularly made to the ADRG, the ADRG user takes full responsibility to further research the included services and information.
+The directory neither guarantees nor is responsible for the accuracy or completeness of the information contained in the directory.
+While updates are regularly made to the directory, the directory user takes full responsibility to further research the included services and information.

-The County of Sonoma, its departments, divisions or employees are not responsible for an action taken nor the quality of service provided by any organization listed in the ADRG.
-Under no circumstances shall any of the above be liable for any direct, indirect, incidental, special, punitive or consequential damages that may result from the use of the information included in the printed or online ADRG.
+The County of Sonoma, its departments, divisions and/or employees are not responsible for an action taken nor the quality of service provided by any organization listed in the directory.
+Under no circumstances shall any of the above be liable for any direct, indirect, incidental, special, punitive or consequential damages that may result from the use of the information included in the printed or online directory.

 Contact Information